julienmjaquet/web_scraping_tutorial/tutorial.md

           todesjahr <- NA
           beschreibung <- paste(a[2:length(a)], collapse =" ")
 ```

-wheter test true or not
+Whatever the alternative , we wheter test true or not
 ```
         gemeinde <- swissdata$`Offizieller Gemeindename`[i]
         kanton <- swissdata$Kanton[i]